 - sense of calling and spirituality;

 - significant relationships;

-- vision of how her/his ministry will contribute to the Church and community.
+- vision of how their ministry will contribute to the Church and community.

-It is generally more helpful to focus on how the individual functions rather than how s/he expresses concepts.
+It is generally more helpful to focus on how the discerner functions rather than how they express concepts.
 Try to elicit stories of actual experience rather than a recital of theory or listings of credentials.
-A rule of thumb: the way a person talks about handling a situation in the past indicates how s/he might act in future.
+A rule of thumb: the way a person talks about handling a situation in the past indicates how they might act in future.
 Remember, these conversations are not actually interviews.
 Rather, through listening and mutual sharing we seek the best way for an individual to serve God and the Church.